 1. Tasks – all forms (issued and completed) across the organisation.

 The Tasks area of Compliance contains every form that has been issued, as well as any upcoming ones that have been scheduled.
-This gives you an overview of the organisation and helps you to see at a glance which tasks are outstanding and which have been completed.
+This gives you an overview of the organisation and helps you to see at a glance which Forms are outstanding and which have been completed.

 2. Performance Management – all current and past performance management issues recorded in the system.